lyteword/chspurgeon-tod/volume-7/psalm-125.md

 c) To become the worst scorners of spiritual things, and the most violent calumniators of spiritually minded men.

-3\.Their doom: "The Lord shall," etc.
+3\.
+Their doom: "The Lord shall," etc.

 a) In the judgment they shall be classed with the most flagrant of sinners; "with the workers of iniquity."